gvwilson/thirdbit/src/talks/sdgc/index.md

 --

 > Several of the books we're about to discuss don't align with my personal beliefs,
-> but are still examples of deep thinking and deserve to be taken seriously
+> but are still examples of deep thinking and deserve to be taken seriously.

 ---